lbjohnson01/qctools/docs/playback_filters.md

 ## [Zoom](#zoom)

-Allows a user to zoom to a particular portion of the image using X and Y coordinates.
+Allows a user to zoom to a particular portion of the image by setting an x and y coordinate.
 Includes "Strength" and "Intensity" modes.

 ![Zoom](media/playbackfilter_zoom.jpg)